 The customer management options are unlikely to have any major or moderate adverse effects on any of the SEA objectives.
 Minor adverse effects have been identified in relation to the air and climate objectives regarding reduction of air pollutant and greenhouse gas emissions.
 Most of the options will have an impact on air emissions through the increased number of vehicle journeys made to fit water meters, take meter readings or carry out audits.
+C13c will also experience a minor adverse effect in relation to population and human health as 'premium' charges will negatively impact high user households

-Minor beneficial effects have been identified for the majority of the customer management options, in relation to sustainable and efficient use of water resources.
+Minor beneficial effects have been identified for the majority of the customer management options as the additional yield will support the health and economic wellbeing of the population, contribute to the sustainable and efficient use of water resources and improve the Yorkshire Water's supply area resilience to climate change impacts.
 There are a number of options that, in isolation, will result in negligible beneficial impacts for every SEA objective.
-C4, and C5, are likely to result in reductions in water savings of a magnitude considered to be of a moderate beneficial effect.
+C2, C4, C5 and C30a will likely result in water savings of a magnitude considered to be of moderate beneficial effect meanwhile 30b of a major beneficial effect.